Boavizta/roadmap/README.md

 Highlight the main way to achieve a sustainable design on a BackEnd API.

-For tech leaders ande developers.
+For tech leaders and developers.

 ### Technical stack